Skip to main content

 Aims

 This course aims to provide students with an overview of the societal significance of the deployment of artificial intelligence technology and the regulatory landscape.
 After taking the course, the students will be able to propose policy interventions for governing artificial intelligence technology.
 They will be aware of the challenges of applying existing international human rights law norms to this new context and devise appropriate solutions.
 In order to develop approaches to regulating artificial intelligence technology, stakeholders need to know the technical aspects of this technology and its societal impact.
 Due to having an awareness of how technology impacts people, social arrangements and governance, stakeholders can make more informed decisions.
 They can think of solutions to prevent harmful effects from arising.
 This course introduces the students to these issues.
-The students will learn about different theories regarding why societies regulate, how they achieve this task and what actors can be involved.
-They will be able to evaluate the societal consequences of using regulation-based, rights-based, and social justice-based approaches to fashioning legal intervention.
+The students will learn about different theories regarding why societies regulate and how they achieve this task.
+They will be able to evaluate the societal consequences of using regulation-based, rights-based, and social justice-based approaches to fashioning intervention.
 Consequently, they will be better positioned to craft legal interventions that account for diverse interests.
-The students will be familiar with the different approaches that policy-makers across the globe adopt in order to regulate artificial intelligence technology.
-They will be able to analyse the benefits and drawbacks of various regulatory approaches.
-This course will interest students who wish to work in the policy-making arena, in private practice, in the not-for-profit sector, and for international organisations.
+The students will be familiar with the different approaches that policy-makers in a number of different countries adopt in order to regulate artificial intelligence technology.
+They will be able to analyse the benefits and drawbacks of applying particular approaches to governing artificial intelligence technology.
+This course will interest students who wish to work in the policy-making arena, in private practice, in the not-for-profit sector, for companies developing artificial intelligence technology and for international organisations.

 Outline Of Syllabus